How to Run a Successful Marketing Campaign

 6) Create a Timeline and Action Plan

-Write down what exactly you’re going to do and when.
-It doesn't have to be elaborate but writing it down will greatly increase the chances that you follow through and give you records to use when you go to evaluate the success of your marketing campaign.
+Record exactly you are going to do and when.
+This will greatly increase the chances that you follow through and will give you a record to evaluate the success of your marketing campaign.

 For instance, suppose you are selling bicycle seats designed to be more comfortable than most.
-You might come up with a campaign plan such as:
+Here's a possible campaign plan:

-- Send out another pre-race in late August
+- Send out another pre-race press release in late August.

 - Post sponsor info on your business Facebook page

 Now that's about as simple a marketing campaign as you can have—simple is fine if it gets results.
-This is also a great example of a marketing campaign that it would be easy to jazz up.
+This is also an example of a marketing campaign that could easily be augmented.

-Suppose as well that they were willing to be the face of an online marketing campaign, whether free or for a price, and you could then set up a Facebook page and Twitter account about them training for the race (and, of course, promoting your bike seats).
-On race day, you could tweet about her progress.
-See how easy?
-And all for less than $2000.
+Suppose, for instance, that there was a local person who was going to be in the bike race that was willing to wear a jersey with your business name and logo on it for the cost of a free bike seat.
+Suppose as well that they were willing to be the face of an online marketing campaign, whether free or for a price.
+You could then set up a Facebook page and Twitter account documenting their training for the race (and, of course, promoting your bike seats).
+On race day and leading up to race day, you could tweet about their progress.

-You could also get more promotion benefit out of your race sponsorship by advertising in more places, such as buying banner ads on bike-related websites, and/or ads in the appropriate magazines.
+You could also get more promotion benefit out of your race sponsorship by advertising in other places.
+For example, buying banner ads on bike-related websites or placing ads in appropriate magazines.

 Write your ad copy.
 Firm up your dates.
 Place your ads.
 Search for and approach someone to be the face of your online marketing campaign.
-Whatever actions your campaign involves, execute; do; activate.
+Whatever actions your campaign involves, execute.

-Go back to your action plan timeline and check items off, writing in the date that you complete them.
-It will keep you organized and you'll love the feeling.
+Go back to your action plan timeline and check items off writing in the date of completion.
+It will keep you organized and motivated.

 8) Measure Your Results

-And assuming you had the tracking in place to know which marketing strategy produced which results, you could tweak your campaign accordingly.
-If the data showed that only 2% of increased sales came from your Twitter and Facebook strategies, you might decide not to bother with that aspect of this campaign next year.
-Or you might decide to repeat the whole marketing campaign as designed and see if the results for these two strategies improve.
+Metrics provide the information you need to tweak your campaign accordingly.
+If the data showed that only 2 percent of increased sales came from your Twitter and Facebook strategies, you might decide to eliminate them from your campaign next year.